fako/writing/setting/index.md

 Cetisuj Wal
 ----------

 A considerate honest women from the House of Wal.
-Wife of Cerof.
+Wife of Moko.

 Encinneco
 ---------

-Brother of Cerof who died not very long ago.
+Brother of Moko who died not very long ago.

 The Top of the World